Skip to main content

 ]

-completionPct is a quick health score: 0 means “haven’t started”, 100 means “completed all activation precursors”.
-Useful for the in-app dashboard.
+completionPct is a quick health score: 0 = “haven’t started”, 100 = “completed both activation precursors”.

 3. Define the 6 staged offers